MapsPeople/docs/src/content/getting-started/v4-migration-guide.md

 ## MapControl Initialization

 MapControl instantiation and initialization are separate concepts.
-You create a new instance of `MapControl` and configure it with a map and view - optionally you could set clustering, overlapping or other behavior on the object.
+You create a new instance of `MapControl` and configure it with a map and view - optionally you could set clustering, overlapping and other behavior on the object.

 ### V3

-In V3, `MapControl` is a separate asynchronous call:
+In V3, `MapControl.init()` is a separate asynchronous call:

 ```java
 mMapControl = new MapControl(this);